We've independently reviewed this article to make sure it's as accurate as we can make it.

 In short, both spray foam and fiberglass insulation are effective insulating materials, but spray foam may be the better option if your home requires a complete overhaul in its insulation system, or if you own commercial space.
 If you’re simply looking to add to your home’s pre-existing insulation, fiberglass should suffice.

-Adequate insulation in your attic, crawl spaces, and walls will keep colder air out and warmer air in, reducing the need to turn up the thermostat and have your furnace running more frequently.
+Adequate insulation in your attic (by far the most important), crawl spaces, and walls will keep colder air out and warmer air in, reducing the need to turn up the thermostat and have your furnace running more frequently.

 Go the Extra Mile to Stay Warm & Keep Your Thermostat Down